Robust Bell inequalities from communication complexity: Preliminaries

+For any Boolean function $f$, the distribution $\bp_f$ is nonsignaling since the marginals are uniform.
 A fundamental question of quantum mechanics has been to establish experimentally whether nature is truly \emph{nonlocal}, as predicted by quantum mechanics, or whether there is a purely classical (i.e., \emph{local}) explanation to the phenomena that have been predicted by quantum theory and observed in the lab.